ShovalBenjer/CS_188-Introduction-to-Artificial-Intelligence-Final_Project/README.md

-Below is the complete enhanced README.md file that preserves all the detailed information while incorporating expanded glossaries and illustrative images.
-You can copy the entire content into a Markdown file (README.md) for your study guide.

----

 # Machine Learning Study Guidebook

 This guidebook is a comprehensive reference covering key topics in machine learning—from foundational methods to advanced ensemble techniques.
 The content is organized into two parts: